Thomas Browne, 4th Viscount Kenmare: Improvements

 Coming of age in 1747, Browne took over the Kenmare Estate and returned to Killarney.
 Upon arrival, he noted that the area was "a large barren waste" and professed an interest in improving the district.
 In his efforts to revitalise Killarney he drained the bogs, built and mended roads and houses, he planted trees and divided the land into sectioned fields.
 Tenants were given long leases and were offered cheap rent in exchange for improving their own dwelling places.
 Almost all the physical work involved in these projects was done by Browne's tenants.
 This work was considered charitable at the time as people earned a substantial wage by completing seemingly trivial jobs.
 Eager to improve the town, he also invested the profit earned at his salmon fisheries into public works.
 The town grew with time however, the circumstances of his tenants declined.
-He had invested around £30,000 pounds in this venture and spent ten years living among them yet his efforts to help the people had not come to full fruition.
+He had invested around £30,000 in this venture and spent ten years living among them yet his efforts to help the people had not come to full fruition.

 Despite this, Browne's legacy in Killarney is a lasting one, largely due to the fact that he was among the first to suggest Killarney as a tourist destination.

 Tourism

 Browne was quick to realise that the beauty of Killarney could be used to its advantage and began a campaign to promote Killarney as a tourist destination.
-He granted land to the Great Southern Railway in 1854, allowing for the construction of the first railway hotel.
 His infrastructure enterprises included the building of inns and lodges that would be able to house visitors during the summer months.
-The people of Killarney were encouraged to embrace the spirt of tourism.
+The people of Killarney were encouraged to embrace the spirit of tourism.
 Private tour services were set up whereby a local would act as a guide and usher visitors around the town and the lakes.
 The boats organised to sail the lakes would often stop at Inisfallen island where the 7th century Abbey had been transformed into a dining hall at the request of the Viscount Kenmare.
 Browne was aided by his family in this tourism venture.
 His sister travelled Europe and encouraged people to visit Killarney, lauding the town's beauty.